Sciatic Nerve Compression Due to Proximal Femoral Solitary Osteochondroma: A Case Report and Literature Review

 Sciatica is a symptom rather than a diagnosis, and is defined as radiating pain along the sciatic nerve distribution that starts from the buttock to the legs (

 1).
 Any pathology affecting the sciatic nerve within its intraspinal or extraspinal course may cause nerve compression and result in sciatica.
 The most common cause of sciatica is related to intraspinal pathologies such as lumbar disc herniation and spinal stenosis.
 On the other hand, there is a variety of reasons and pathologies causing compression along the nerve path after it exits from the spinal canal ( Box 1) ( 2).
 Among the causes of extraspinal sciatica, osteochondromas in pelvis or femur have been reported rarely.
-In a study evaluating 32 patients presenting with sciatica due to extraspinal tumors, only was reported one patient who had sacral osteochondroma ( 3).
+In a study evaluating 32 patients presenting with sciatica due to extraspinal tumors, only one patient who had sacral osteochondroma was reported ( 3).
 Likewise, Gocmen et al. examined peripheral nerve problems due to osteochondromas and found only one of the 20 patients with sciatica ( 4).
 Similarly, very few cases of osteochondroma leading to sciatica have been reported in the current literature ( Table 1).

 Box 1.
 Causes of Extraspinal Sciatic Neuropathy